-Make the most of in-season apples by baking them in a simple apple cider caramel sauce.
+Make the most of in-season apples by making cider baked apples in caramel sauce.

 Baked apples are one of those old-fashioned kinds of recipes that while sometimes forgotten, never really go out of style.